CloudLabs-MOC/MS-4004-Empower-workforce-copilot-use-cases/Instructions/Labs/M10-empower-workforce-copilot-legal/08-Ex2-introduction-reform-governance-exercise.md

 In response, Lamna’s Board mandated a rapid, organization-wide governance overhaul.
 The Legal department—known internally for its structured frameworks and clear communication—is asked to lead a cross‑functional reform initiative designed to reset the company’s governance foundation.

+## Lab Objectives

+In this exercise, you will complete the following tasks:

+  - **Exercise 2 - Task 1**: Use Copilot in Loop to collaborate on updating a company policy

+  - **Exercise 2 - Task 2**: Use Copilot in Excel to visualize cross department risk areas

+  - **Exercise 2 - Task 3**: Use Copilot in PowerPoint to create a legal presentation

+  - **Exercise 2 - Task 4**: Use Copilot in OneNote to create a compliance notebook